-Jamye has been a member of the American Institute for Conservation (AIC) since 2000 and a Professional Associate since 2008.
+Jamye has been a member of the American Institute for Conservation (AIC) since 2000.
+She became a Professional Associate in 2008, and received her Fellow status in 2019.
 She was the Book and Paper Group Program Chair for the 2012 AIC Annual Meeting after filling the role of Assistant Program Chair in 2011.
 She has presented at professional conferences such as AIC, The Midwest Conservation Guild, and The Association of Midwest Museums.
 Articles from these talks have appeared in the Book and Paper Group Annual and Topics in Photographic Preservation.

 Jamye has an AB in Art History from Princeton University and began her career in the art world as the Department Assistant for Modern and Contemporary Art at the Philadelphia Museum of Art from 1997-2000.